-On February 27, 2022, Pilgrim Congregational Church will celebrate its 135th anniversary.
+On February 27, 2022, Pilgrim Congregational Church celebrated its 135th anniversary.
 Pilgrim has a long history in Pomona with strong community ties.
-We hope that you will join us and the entire community to celebrate.

 A small band of 36 Congregationalists formally organized Pilgrim Congregational Church on May 26, 1887 in the Taylor Opera House, located on the northwest corner of Third and Thomas Streets, Pomona.
 At that time there were only 10 other churches in Pomona.
 Grover Cleveland was in the White House for his first term.
 There were only 38 states in the Union.
 Pomona, not to be incorporated for another eight months, had a population of about 3000.